 I believe that as a an animal health student, it is mine and my fellow peers and veterinarians duty to inform the public of this systemic dimorphic mycosis.

 We are the ones who have more knowledge on its effects since it is most common in dogs versus humans.
 We have also conducted more research on it in order to better understand what treatment plans will be optimum for the best possible prognosis of our patients.
 Also, there should be more awareness made around camping grounds and working areas that are involved with the forest areas.
+In addition to knowledge, we also provide practical solutions such as virtual mold inspection and mold removal services.

 Although it may not be a very common issue in today’s society, it has a higher prevalence compared to 50 years ago.
 The reason for this is because blastomycosis outbreaks only occur when there is disruption of the soil which happens during construction, camping, and hunting.
 As further proof of my statement, a study was conducted in the United States to determine the amounts of death from blastomycosis in humans.
 The result was 1,216 blastomycosis-related deaths occurred during 1990–2010.
 Within 20 years there is still a high number of deaths for a disease that is not that common.